rickardc/rickardc/README.md

 ## Technical Certifications

-These are some of my Cloud Certifications.
+These are some of my cloud certifications.

 <table>
     <tr>